 Day 9: Haputale to Ella

-There is really no rush to get to Ella, so spend the morning exploring more of Haputale and plan to arrive in Ella by mid-afternoon.
+There is really no rush to get to Ella in this 2 week itinerary in Sri Lanka, so spend the morning exploring more of Haputale and plan to arrive in Ella by mid-afternoon.
 Lipton’s Seat is a must-see for any Sri Lankan travel itinerary.
 Go early for the best view.
 This tea plantation is where most of the Lipton tea from around the world comes from.

 The view from Lipton’s Seat is beautiful, don’t get me wrong, but what makes this destination so special is the road in.
 This tea plantation will put your jaw on the floor.
 It’s simply that beautiful (and big).
 You can opt to hike or take a tuk-tuk through the estate.
 There is a factory on the property which is one of the oldest in existence (dating from the 1800s.
 Some of the machinery is still the same.
 It’s well worth a look to see how tea is made.
 Trust me, the train from Kandy to Ella doesn’t have shit on this place.